billgathen/thinking-in-elm/3_the_world_outside/README.md

 Switching to `index.html` for a moment, we can see how to grab data from Elm signals using `subscribe`. `elm.ports.logger.subscribe` means "execute the following JS callback whenever the Elm port named `logger` emits a new value".
 The data supplied by the port will be available as the first argument to the function, and we can treat it as a normal JavaScript value from there.
 Here, we echo it to the console.

+## The Effects Flow (Incoming)

-Just below this code is a `elm.ports.jsLikes.send("Like")` call.
+Remaining in `index.html` for another moment, just below this code is a `elm.ports.jsLikes.send("Like")` call.
 This send the string "Like" to the Elm port named `jsLikes` every time the `js-like` JavaScript button is clicked.

 Note that Elm does not execute JavaScript code and JavaScript does not execute Elm code.
 They merely transmit messages back and forth, leaving the destination system to determine the correct response.